Shaman's Dance Apron

 Sold

-Dance aprons from the Chilkat Tlingit are exceedingly rare.
+Aprons from the Chilkat Tlingit are exceedingly rare.
 There are few known examples, most of which appear to be in museum collections.

 Provenance

-This dance apron was collected by the distinguished naval officer Admiral Robert E. Coontz at Sitka, Alaska, in the 1880’s.
+This apron was collected by the distinguished naval officer Admiral Robert E. Coontz at Sitka, Alaska, in the 1880’s.
 It is speculated that the apron was given to Coontz during the Potlatch of 1885, as the photograph “Sitka Indians before a Pot Latch” is reproduced in the autobiography of Admiral Coontz entitled “Mississippi to the Sea”.

 By descent through the Coontz family